Shabana Azmi: Artistry and legacy

 Azmi is regarded as one of the greatest actors of Indian cinema.
 Rediff.com placed her as the seventh-greatest Indian actress of all time.
 In 2022, she was placed in Outlook Indias 75 Best Bollywood Actresses list.
 Azmi was placed first in Rediff.coms "Best Bollywood Debut Ever" list, for her film Ankur.
 In 2023, Rajeev Masand named Azmi as one of Hindi cinema's best actresses of all time.
 Times of India placed her in its "50 Beautiful Faces" list.

 Filmfare included Azmi's performances in Mandi and Arth in its list of "80 Iconic Performances" of Bollywood, placed 37th and 27th respectively.
-For Mandi, it noted, "Shabana is dramatic, she is quirky and she's bang on.
+For Mandi, it noted, "Shabana is dramatic, she is quirky, and she's bang on.
 A natural, her carefully restrained performance makes you smile at her lament about professionalism and loyalty.
-Although she is supported by a sterling cast, this is a satire which is all hers.
+Although she is supported by a sterling cast, this is a satire that is all hers.
 See her spirited performances in Morning Raga, Masoom and Ankur as well."